Updated: Jun 15

 However, make sure your visitor management is GDPR compliant while taking guest details.
 Implementing a visitor management system can make sure your visitor data is stored, handled and anonymised in accordance with GDPR.

 Saving visitor's data: Visitor log creation

 Saving your visitor's data is a technique to save returned visitor's time and manual processes.

-Visitor log creation means that when a visitor returns to your building, their previous registration will be remembered.
+Visitor logs can be saved in the cloud-based visitor management systems, meaning that when a visitor returns to your building, their previous registration will be remembered and is always up to date.
 Saving time for your visitor ensures a great experience for them.

 2. A Warm Welcome